In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Remove the stems and seeds from the sweet mini peppers; cut the peppers crosswise into ¼-inch-thick rings.

-- If using the serrano chile, remove the stem and cut the chile in half lengthwise.
+- If using the serrano, remove the stem and cut the serrano in half lengthwise.
 Wash your hands after handling.

-In a medium sauce pot, combine the quick-pickle brine, thyme, 2 tablespoons [¼ cup] water, and serrano chile, if using, and bring to a boil.
+In a medium sauce pot, combine the quick-pickle brine, thyme, serrano, and 2 tablespoons [¼ cup] water and bring to a boil.
 Remove from the heat, add the sweet mini peppers and carrots, and season with salt and pepper.
 Cover and let stand, stirring occasionally, while you prepare the rest of the meal.